AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/glossary-ad-hoc.md

   </tr>
   <tr data-mc-conditions="QuicksilverOrClassic.Quicksilver">
    <td>Scenario (in the Workfront Scenario Planner) </td>
-   <td> <p>In the Scenario Planner, a scenario is a copy of a plan. </p> <p>This is available only in the new Adobe Workfront experience and requires an additional license.
-For information about the Workfront Scenario Planner, see <a href="../../../scenario-planner/scenario-planner-overview.md" class="MCXref xref">The Adobe Workfront Scenario Planner overview</a>. </p> <p>For information, see <a href="../../../scenario-planner/create-and-compare-scenarios-for-a-plan.md" class="MCXref xref">Create and compare plan scenarios in the Adobe Workfront Scenario Planner</a>. </p> </td>
+   <td> <p>In the Scenario Planner, a scenario is a copy of a plan. </p> <p>The Scenario Planner is available only in the new Adobe Workfront experience and requires an additional license.
+For information about the Workfront Scenario Planner, see <a href="../../../scenario-planner/scenario-planner-overview.md" class="MCXref xref">The Scenario Planner overview</a>. </p> <p>For information, see <a href="../../../scenario-planner/create-and-compare-scenarios-for-a-plan.md" class="MCXref xref">Create and compare plan scenarios in the Scenario Planner</a>. </p> </td>
    <td>&nbsp;</td>
    <td>&nbsp;</td>
   </tr>